Skip to content

 • Ensure the web account is logged in before entering the code

-• Verify Redis is running (codes are stored in Redis)
+• Verify Valkey is running (codes are stored in Valkey)